Frequently Asked Questions

 · Saves time (eliminating the drive to and from appointments)

-· Saves money (the reduced overhead is passed on to patients; also saves on gas money, parking fees, babysitting fees, etc),
+· Saves money (saves on gas money, parking fees, babysitting fees, etc),

 · Allows for continued treatment when out of town